exasol/advanced-analytics-framework/doc/changes/unreleased.md

 ## Summary

-This release updated dependency to `structlog` and centralizes the configuration of `structlog`.
+This release updates the dependency to `structlog` and centralizes the configuration of `structlog` and fixes the Lua dependencies.

+## Bugfixes

+* #334: Fixed Lua dependencies

 ## Refactorings